-- a Postgraduate Diploma in Intercultural Communication; - an Honours degree or postgraduate diploma in General or Applied Linguistics;

-- an Honours degree or postgraduate diploma in a language or a languagerelated discipline; or - another postgraduate qualification accepted by the Senate as equivalent to one of the above.
+- a Postgraduate Diploma in Intercultural Communication; - an Honours degree or postgraduate diploma in General or Applied Linguistics; - an Honours degree or postgraduate diploma in a language or a languagerelated discipline; or - another postgraduate qualification accepted by the Senate as equivalent to one of the above.

-The candidate must have an aggregate mark of at least 60% for the Honours degree/postgraduate diploma.
-A candidate who did not obtain this degree/diploma from the Department of General Linguistics at Stellenbosch University will be required (i) to complete the Department's Jupiter diagnostic test, (ii) to supply the Department with a copy of one or more marked assignments that the student submitted as part of his/her Honours/postgraduate diploma study at the relevant tertiary institution, and (iii) to furnish the Department with a brief outline (minimum 3⁄4 of a page, maximum 2 pages in length; Times New Roman font size 12pt; 1.5pt paragraph spacing) of the ideas for the research s/he would like to conduct should his/her application be successful.
+The candidate must have an aggregate mark of at least 60% for the Honours degree/ postgraduate diploma.
+A candidate who did not obtain this degree/diploma from the Department of General Linguistics at Stellenbosch University will be required (i) to supply the Department with a copy of one or more marked assignments that the student submitted as part of their Honours/postgraduate diploma study at the relevant tertiary institution, and (ii) to furnish the Department with a brief outline (between 500 and 1000 words; Times New Roman font size 12pt; 1.5pt paragraph spacing) of the ideas for the research they would like to conduct should their application be successful.